grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 In this post, we argue that the path to AGI requires a fundamental shift in how we measure intelligence.
 We will examine how current static evaluation misleads the industry and introduce generative evaluation—not merely as a new metric, but as a dynamic engine for discovering novel reasoning patterns that remain challenging for models to generalize.

-## 2. The Problem: The Failures of Static Evaluation
+## 2. The Failures of Static Evaluation

 The current reliance on fixed, static evaluation benchmarks is actively misleading the industry.
 It fosters an "illusion of mastery," where improving scores on stagnant datasets does not translate to generalizable intelligence.
 This systematic flaw is rooted in the following key issues: